October 30, 2025

 Analysis: The 5 pages-per-visitor metric is critical.
 This is not casual browsing.
 This is systematic research—visitors reading multiple blog posts, documentation, and evidence archives.
 Institutional actors conducting due diligence don't skim headlines; they review comprehensive documentation to assess accuracy, scope, and implications.

-What this demonstrates: Journalists and government officials from APEC member economies conducted systematic review of our documentation during the summit.
-The deep engagement metrics prove that our press outreach successfully triggered institutional research activity.
+What this suggests: Pattern consistent with journalists and government officials from APEC member economies conducting systematic review of our documentation during the summit.
+The deep engagement metrics strongly suggest that our press outreach may have triggered institutional research activity.

-The consistent pattern of traffic spikes within 24-48 hours of institutional outreach, across three separate campaigns spanning different issues (military procurement, arms expo, diplomatic censorship), establishes clear causal relationship.
-These are not coincidental traffic fluctuations.
+The consistent pattern of traffic spikes within 24-48 hours of institutional outreach, across three separate campaigns spanning different issues (military procurement, arms expo, diplomatic censorship), demonstrates strong correlation.
+While we cannot prove definitive causation without IP-level tracking, the pattern consistency is notable.

 Hanwha: Post on August 27 → spike on August 29 (48 hours)